For more information, contact gwm3@temple.edu.

 The purpose of this course is to acquaint you with concepts and functions of journalism and the related industries of advertising and public relations in American society.
 Students will gain knowledge about the history, economics and structure of these industries, focusing on how mass media content is determined and disseminated.
 We will explore underlying values associated with journalism, relationships among journalism and other social institutions, and current issues facing journalists.
 By the end of the course, you will have developed familiarity with how journalism works as well as some perspective on how well (or not) journalism performs its function in American society.

-The main goal is to help you become a more critical consumer and producer of media content.
+The main goal is to help you become a more critical consumer and prot the Journalism & Society blog with ethical debates, job hunting links, internship advice aducer of media content.

-Click here to visit the Journalism & Society blog with ethical debates, job hunting links, internship advice and links to nearly 100 Philadelphia area media outlets.
+Click here to find links to nearly 100 Philadelphia area media outlets.

 J2396 Magazine Article Writing: